 By 1941, hundreds of men and women had trained under Brown, including many men who later became members of the famed Tuskegee Airmen.
 Brown was the director/coordinator of two Civil Aeronautics Administration (CAA) programs: one at the Harlem Airport and the other at Wendell Phillips High School in Chicago.

 Brown achieved another distinction in 1941, when she became the first African-American officer in the U.S. Civil Air Patrol (CAP); she was commissioned a Lieutenant.
 The U.S. government also named her federal coordinator of the CAP Chicago unit.
 In 1943, Brown earned her mechanic’s license, becoming the first woman in the United States to have both a mechanic’s license and a commercial pilot’s license.

 In 1946, Brown, a Republican, also became the first African American woman to run for Congress.
 Although she lost to the Democrat incumbent, William Levi Dawson, she remained politically active.
 She supported various causes throughout her political career, including the racial and gender integration of the U.S. Army Air Corps.

-In 1955, Brown, now 49, married Rev. J.H.
+In 1955, Brown, then 49, married Rev. J.H.
 Chappell, the minister of the West Side Community Church in Chicago.
 In 1972, in recognition of her contributions to aviation in the United States as a pilot, an instructor, and an activist, Ms. Brown-Chappell was appointed to the Federal Aviation Administration’s (FAA) Women’s Advisory Board.
-Willa B. Brown-Chappell died on July 18, 1992 at the age of 86 in Chicago.
+Willa B. Brown-Chappell died on July 18, 1992, at the age of 86 in Chicago.